 The 3 main advantages of the Withdrawal agreement permit

 Compared to other residence permits, the withdrawal agreement residence permit gives advantages or is available in conditions that are not available to any other third-country nationals.
 These advantages are available only under the Withdrawal Agreement permit.
-Therefore for British citizens moving to France before Brexit or better say before the 31st December 2020.
+Therefore, British citizens moving to France before Brexit or better say before the 31st of December 2020.

 1° No work permit is required for British citizens and their family members